Southern Slow Cooker Stuffing

 What To Do:

 - In a large bowl, combine soup, broth, eggs, celery, onion, poultry seasoning, sugar, salt, and pepper; mix well.
-Stir in corn bread and day-old bread and pour into slow cooker.
+Stir in corn bread and day-old bread and pour into (3 quart or larger) slow cooker.
 Place butter on top and cover.

 - Cook on high 2 hours or on low 4 hours, or until firm and browned around edges.